Step-by-Step OPT Guide for International Students

 Yes, you can, as long as your employer sponsors you.

-Usually within 1 year.
+Validity period is usually within 1 year.

 - Biological Sciences: Biology, Biochemistry, Microbiology, Botany, Zoology, etc.